tldr-pages/tldr/pages/common/tuckr.md

 `tuckr rm \*`

-- Add program dotfile and run its setup script:
+- Add a program dotfile and run its setup script:

 `tuckr set program1`